peterthorpe5/Methods_M.cerasi_R.padi_genome_assembly/README.md

 21) Transposon and repetitive element prediction: https://github.com/HullUni-bioinformatics/TE-search-tools

+Once a collection of aphid specific repeats were modelled/ generated, CD-HIT-est was used at 100% to remove redundancy.
+This aphid de novo set of calssified repeats and repbase was then used to mask the genomes and predict transposons from all species.

 ``wheat_LTR_TE_finding.sh`` and ``wheat_aphid_TE_finding.sh``

-22) Differential exon expression:
+22) Differential exon expression, although not reported on, this was performed anyway:
 ``Mp_Hosts_non_hosts_DE_exons_R_commands.sh`` and ``exon_counts.sh``

 23) Differential expression:
 ``Diff_Expression_trinity_Aug_2014_gene_models.sh``

-24) RNAseq mapping host and nonhost:
+24) RNAseq mapping host and nonhost (STAR):
 ``Mp_host_non_map_to_genome.sh``

 25) GFF fixing and formatting, jaccard statistic was done using genometools and bedtools: